MeylandMan/Nanonite/README.md

 ## Features
 </br>
-In the entire project, the following features will be implemented and improved for better performance or just for fun :
+In the project, the following features will be the main one implemented and improved for better performance :

 - [ ] Rendering system
   - [ ] Shaders: